copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 ```bash
 CopasiSE modelfile.cps
 ```
-and this appends the results (CPU time in seconds) to the *modelfile.out* file.
+This runs the benchmark and appends the results (CPU time in seconds) to the *modelfile.out* file.
 Note that *CopasiSE* should be the full path of CopasiSE of the appropriate  version to test.
 An example would be *\usr\local\COPASI-4.29.227-Linux-64bit\bin\CopasiSE* to test Build 227.

 A few tests target the time taken to load a file, and in that case the